joshdabosh/writeups/2021-AngstromCTF/README.md

 Flag: `actf{and_i_was_doing_fine_but_as_you_came_in_i_watch_my_regex_rewrite_f53d98be5199ab7ff81668df}`

-Note: this challenge was originally meant to be much harder, but I overlooked the cols injection :sweat_smile:.
+Note: this challenge was originally meant to be much harder, but I overlooked the cols injection.
 This is why SoQ 2 was released in the second wave.

 ## Sea of Quills 2